 Increase your sales

-By giving them the flexibility to pay for goods in installments, you can improve the chances of a successful sale and increase the number of sales your business is making overall.
-Simply by offering convenience, and a less intimidating overall basket cost, you may also see a reduction in abandoned carts.
+By offering flexibility to pay for goods in installments, you can improve the chances of a successful sale and increase the number of sales your business is making overall.
+By offering convenience, and a less intimidating overall basket cost, you may also see a reduction in abandoned carts.

 Learn more: How to avoid cart abandonment during peak season